What is Wet Bottom Shoo-fly Pie?

 Put eggs and brown sugar in a mixing bowl, and mix well till it's creamy looking.
 Add the molasses and water mixture.
 Mix and set it aside to cool a bit.

 For the crumb mixture: Mix flour, brown sugar, baking soda, cream of tartar, and salt.
-Add shortening and butter slices.
+Add shortening or butter slices.
 Crumble with a pastry blender, or you can use your mixer with the paddle attachment.

 This recipe makes 2 - 9" pies.
 So you will need 2 unbaked pie crusts.
 (Click here for my crust recipe)

-Bake at 375 degrees for 15 minutes.
-Reduce the heat to 350 degrees and continue baking for an additional 30 minutes.
+Bake at 425 degrees for 10 minutes.
+Reduce the heat to 350 degrees and continue baking for an additional 35 - 45 minutes.

 Molasses for Amish Shoofly Pie

 For this recipe, I substituted some Karo for molasses because I don't have any light-tasting molasses right now.
-But if I wanted to make it with just molasses, I would try to get a light-tasting kind.
+But if I wanted to make it with just molasses, I would get a light-tasting kind.

 There is a big difference in molasses.
 Some brands have a lot stronger flavor than others and are more bitter.